 - Essex County Asset Builder Network (ECAB) (Substance Use): The ECAB is a regional program to bring together the communities of Amesbury, Georgetown, Newbury, Rowley, Salisbury and Newburyport to create a common language of asset- based youth development as it has been shown that youth who have more assets are less likely to engage in risky behaviors.
 AJH continues to participate on the Executive Committee as well as support events such as the “Addiction in the Workplace” panel discussion for business owners and leaders that Dr. Jamie Morse, Chief of Emergency Medicine, participated on.

 - Breast Cancer Awareness Month Efforts (Cancer): AJH distributed 25,000 coffee sleeves to local shops and bakeries in Newburyport, Salisbury, Amesbury, West Newbury, Groveland, Haverhill, and Merrimac with a reminder to schedule your annual mammogram.
 We also once again hosted the “Pink Up the Port” campaign to encourage local businesses to incorporate pink and breast cancer awareness into the workplace during October.
 Interlocks Salon + Spa was named the 2018 Pink Up the Port winner.

-With questions or comments about the 2018 Community Health Needs Assessment, email firstname.lastname@example.org
+With questions or comments about the 2019 Community Health Needs Assessment or any Community Benefit program, email firstname.lastname@example.org